 - 3.0 Every child must have an Individualized Service Plan (ISP) that is strength-based and reflective of assessment findings.
 It must promote the welfare, permanency, education, interests and health needs of the child and address emotional and psychological needs.
 Assessments, service plans, and service delivery must reflect and be tailored to the needs, strengths and resources of the child and family.
 The issue of permanency must be addressed in every service plan.
-All ISP's must be in accordance with recognized professional child welfare standards; shall provide for the participation of the family in the plan; and shall be appropriate given the child's needs. - 3.1 The provider must carefully and immediately assess the needs of all children placed and develop a 7-Day ISP within seven days of admission.
+All ISP's must be in accordance with recognized professional child welfare standards, shall provide for the participation of the family in the plan, shall be appropriate given the child's needs, and align with the child's DFCs case plan goals in order to support the child's permanency.

+- 3.1 The provider must carefully and immediately assess the needs of all children placed and develop a 7-Day ISP within seven days of admission.
 The 7-Day ISP is an extension of the admissions assessment whereby immediate safety, health and placement adjustment needs are considered and a plan developed to address immediate needs.
 The 7-Day ISP sets goals and objectives through the first 30 days of placement.
 The 7-Day should address at a minimum immediate placement issues such as:

 - Increased Placement Supervision or Contacts by Case Support Worker or HSP

 - Precautions or Other Safety Measures

 - Immediate needs related to:

 - Health (including medication management)

 - o Behavioral Management

 - o Educational/Vocational

 - o Personal/Social

-- o Family Visitation/Contact
+- Family Visitation/Contact

-- Placement Adjustment
+- o Placement Adjustment

 - o Scheduled Court, FTMs or other Case Related Appointments